Lineblocs/site/app/docs/quickstarts/create-cold-transfer.md

 ## Next Steps

-in this guide we discussed setting up cold transfers on Lineblocs. for other related quickstart posts please see guides below:
+In this guide we discussed setting up cold transfers on Lineblocs. for other related quickstart posts please see guides below:

 [Simple IVR](http://lineblocs.com/resources/quickstarts/basic-ivr)